 400. You will be trading latency for throughput though.

-- If heap size is smaller then 8GB, a tuned CMS GC should do fine.
+- If heap size is smaller than 8GB, a tuned CMS GC should do fine.
 Everything above 8GB should be using G1GC.
-Note: The heap size is the amount or memory allocated to the JVM of an Elasticsearch node.
+The heap size is the amount or memory allocated to the JVM of an Elasticsearch node.